 Halloween Puppy Chow (recipe from Lil’ Luna) made with dark chocolate and peanut butter.
 Put them in a bowl with a skeleton figurine to make it even more festive.

 Halloween Cupcakes.
 Whether homemade or store bought (as a shortcut), you can transform cupcakes into a Halloween theme with just a few additions.
-White frosting with thick piping just needs candy eyeballs to become ghosts, candy corns are a super simple topper for dark chocolate-frosted cupcakes, and white candy melts piped into spiderweb shapes look great on top of orange frosting.
-See more on these and other kid-friendly Halloween party ideas here.
+White frosting with thick piping just needs candy eyeballs to become ghosts (see above), and candy melts and other simple candy toppers can make for easy, festive cupcakes (see below).

 Jack-O-Lantern Mandarin Oranges.
 The kids can get in on decorating these mini jack-o-lanterns!
 Just use a black Sharpie to make a face onto the peel.
 This is a fun and festive idea for a school snack as well.